 - Troop 229 – Good Sheperd Lutheran Church - Mariah Strong, SM & Allan Baumler, CC

 - Troop 919 – Holmen American Legion – Mark Madsen, SM & Todd Clark, CC

 - Troop 19 – Onalaska Valley View Rotary - Elizabeth Kramer & Karl Kramer contact us at firstname.lastname@example.org and check out the OnaTroop19 flyer!

 for contact information, please call the Scout office.

 What does it cost?

-Yearly membership and Insurance is about $60, Handbook $8, Uniform and accessories (new) $25-$75.
+There's a one-time registration joining fee of $25.
+The yearly membership and insurance is about $70 (based on 2020 fees), Handbook $8, Uniform and accessories (new) $25-$75.
 Troops may have an activity fee, and Large group events may have an event fee.